 Concussions in football or other sports can cause long-term brain injury or permanent back and spinal cord injury.
 Falls – or violence – can also cause spinal cord or brain injury.
 Males between the ages of 15 and 35 are most often victims of spinal cord damage.

 Head injury or spinal cord paralysis can also happen on construction or job sites.
 Tom D’Amore represented a man who was paralyzed while working at a construction site in a small town northwest of Portland, Oregon.
 Drywall that had been improperly stacked fell on him, knocking him through a temporary guard rail.
 He fell head-first onto the floor below.
 Unable to move from the neck down, he will spend the rest of his life in a wheelchair.
 D’Amore Law Group filed a claim on behalf of this client, securing a significant recovery.

 If you or someone you love has sustained a spinal cord injury, contact a law firm experienced in negotiating the best possible settlement.
-If you need an injury attorney in the Bend, Oregon area, contact D’Amore Law Group via email or at 541-382-2032 for a free consultation.
+D’Amore Law Group practices in Oregon, California and Washington, with an office in Vancouver, Washington – call 360-696-3437 or contact the firm for a free consultation.